-Restricted - this consists of assets less liabilities that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+Restricted - this consists of assets plus deferred outflows of resources, less liabilities, less deferred inflows of resources that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
 When both restricted and unrestricted resources are available for use, generally it is the Fund's policy to use restricted resources first, then unrestricted resources when they are needed.
+These restricted resources are to be used for educational purposes.

-Unrestricted - this consists of assets less liabilities that do not meet the definition of "restricted".
+Unrestricted - this consists of assets plus deferred outflows of resources, less liabilities, less deferred inflows of resources that do not meet the definition of "restricted".

-9. Use of Estimates
+10. Use of Estimates

-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported financial statement amounts and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.